Vpy7/Thesis/README.md

 # README – Latent Class Analysis (LCA) for Symptom Data

-This repository contains a complete pipeline for performing **Latent Class Analysis (LCA)** on categorical symptom data using the **Expectation-Maximization (EM)** algorithm.
+This repository contains a complete pipeline for performing **Latent Class Analysis (LCA)** on categorical DISC-IV symptom data using the **Expectation-Maximization (EM)** algorithm.
 It also includes extensive post‑analysis tools: class profiles, Cramér’s V associations, hierarchical transitions, and a detailed PDF report.
 An age‑filtering option is provided to analyse children (≤11 years) and teenagers separately.

 ## Requirements